 Microsoft Azure Alerts

-The built-in Microsoft Azure Alerts trigger initiates flows when it receives a request from a webhook in Azure Monitor.
+The built-in Microsoft Azure Alerts trigger initiates a flow when it receives a signal from an Azure Alerts action group.

 - Go to the Triggers panel in the palette, expand the App Triggers section and drag the trigger onto the canvas.